DragonMinded/netboot/naomi/README.md

 ## NaomiSettingsPatcher

-The NaomiSettingsPatcher class provides logic for attaching an EEPROM configuration file to a Naomi ROM so that it can be written to the EEPROM when netbooting that ROM.
+The NaomiSettingsPatcher class provides logic for attaching an EEPROM or SRAM configuration file to a Naomi ROM so that it can be written to the EEPROM/SRAM when netbooting that ROM.
 Note that this is not a supported feature of the Naomi platform, so it uses an executable stub that it attaches to the ROM in order to make this work.
 If you do not care what executable stub is attached and only want to patch settings into